datacarpentry/image-processing/episodes/10-multidimensional-data.md

 ![](fig/cells3d-volume-napari.png){alt='cell3d volume napari ss'}

 Many of the scikit-image functions you have used throughout this Lesson work with 3D (or indeed nD) image data.
-For example lets blur the nuclei channel using a 3D Gaussian filter and add as a `Image` Layer to the Viewer:
+For example lets blur the nuclei channel using a 3D Gaussian filter and add the result as a `Image` Layer to the Viewer:

 ```python
 # extract the nuclei channel